 even as if your beloved were to wear that cloth.

 In July I went to Hollyhock on Cortes Island to be part of the Summer Gathering with a dynamic group of change makers.
-The first gathering was 28 years ago when Rick Ingrasci along with his incredible wife Peggy Taylor of PYE Global invited an eclectic group to throw a culture changing party and they have been hosting it there (+ a Winter Gathering on Whidbey Island) every year since.
-This year the theme was Paying Attention to What Matters: Community, Creativity and Compassion three things our community does so well (along with cupcakes).
+The first gathering was 28 years ago when Rick Ingrasci along with his wife Peggy Taylor of PYE Global invited an eclectic group to throw a culture changing party and they have been hosting it there (+ a Winter Gathering on Whidbey Island) every year since.
+This year the theme was Paying Attention to What Matters: Community, Creativity and Compassion three things our creative community does so well (along with cupcakes).
 Since I’m hosting our Maker’s Retreat at Hollyhock this October and want to create similar gatherings for the creative community I was invited to present on the Maker Movement and get a chance to participate in an event that has sparked so many connections.
-This was a huge honour and also a chance to come full circle since I lived on Cortes Island 11 years ago for one of the most important summers of my life.
+This was a chance to come full circle since I lived on Cortes Island 11 years ago for one of the most important summers of my life.

 Late that night I read in Merv’s book about Wildwood: